 With the amount of interesting magic involved in a FAE Quartz Watch, its no wonder fairies are so curious.

-FAE Pilot Mechanical Watch Now Available – Hand Made in the USA
+Custom FAE Quartz Field Watch – Made in USA

 Watchmakers know that every watch is perfectly imperfect.
 From the highest-priced model to the most humble: if a we look closely enough, all are flawed.
 Part of the magic of watches is that they keep decent time despite their innate flaws.
 In this way, watches are a lot like people.